SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 * publish to event grid
-    open questions: event domain or multiple topics or single topic? single eventtype or split into eventtype and custom property?
+    open questions: event domain or multiple topics or single topic?

 have single topic for all content types and have subscriber which sends data into app insights - if not already supported see